vas3k/GodMode2/README.md

 **Demo user and password: demo/demo.**

-Make sure that you have a Python 3.x.
+Make sure that you have Python 3.x.
 Python 2.x is not supported.

-Clone this repository, install all requirements and run app.py.
+Clone this repository, install all the requirements and run app.py.

 ```
 $ git clone https://github.com/vas3k/GodMode2.git